NazmuMasood/FineDine-Restaurant-Management-System/README.md

 # Restaurant-Management-System
-This contain necessary documentations and programs related to the restaurant management system
+This repository contain necessary documentations and programs related to the restaurant management system

 Contributors:
 1. Shihab Uddin Chowdhury – 16101325